-\paragraph{Representing shape features.} Besides embedding the movement, the model also needs to be aware of the shape changes of objects to recognize actions.
-Inspired by~\citet{HOG}, we use histograms of oriented gradients (HOG) with 9 bins to describe the shape of objects.
+\para \textbf{Representing shape features.} Besides embedding the movement, the model also needs to be aware of the shape changes of objects to recognize actions.
+Inspired by HOG~\cite{HOG}, we use histograms of oriented gradients (HOG) with 9 bins to describe the shape of objects.

-Compared with existing works~\citep{MaskFeat,VideoMAE} that reconstruct HOG in every single frame, we are more interested in the dynamic shape changes of an object, which can better represent action in a video.
-To this end, we follow~\citet{dt} to calculate trajectory-aligned HOG, consisting of HOG features around all tracked points in a trajectory, \ie
+Compared with existing works~\cite{MaskFeat,VideoMAE} that reconstruct HOG in every single frame, we are more interested in the dynamic shape changes of an object, which can better represent action in a video.
+To this end, we follow DT~\cite{dt} to calculate trajectory-aligned HOG, consisting of HOG features around all tracked points in a trajectory, \ie,

 where ${\rm HOG}(\cdot)$ is the HOG descriptor and $\bz^s$ is a $L \times 9$ dimensional feature.
-Also, as one patch contains $K$ trajectories, we concatenate $K$ trajectory-aligned HOG features and normalize them as the shape features part of the trajectory motion target.
+Also, as one patch contains $K$ trajectories, we concatenate $K$ trajectory-aligned HOG features and normalize them to the standard normal distribution as the shape features part of the motion trajectory.